 Notre Dame College has a long tradition of teacher education.
-Students may pursue programs leading to Ohio licensure in early childhood, middle childhood, special education, and adolescent/young adult.
-Those pursuing adolescent/young adult also pursue an academic major.
+Students may pursue programs leading to Ohio licensure in early childhood, middle childhood, adolescent/young adult, and special education, Those pursuing adolescent/young adult education licensure also pursue an academic major in their licensure content area.
 The detailed organization of the teacher education program and its specific directives are outlined in the Teacher Candidate Handbook.